C0D1UM/technical-standard/django/email/README.md

 ## Email Body Best Practices

-Some email client like GMail scan the email body before notify user so here some best practices preventing email not receiving by customer immediately.
+Some email client like GMail scan the email body before notify user so here some best practices preventing email not received by customer immediately.

 - Use plain-text email if possible
 - When include url always display it to user, do not hide it.
 Client like GMail